-Qwear showcases LGBTQIA+ modes of expression to expand our visual representation and amplify the voices of those resisting erasure.
+Qwear showcases LGBTQIA+ modes of expression to expand our visual representation.
 Fashion is integral to our health and survival as queer people.
 As certain queer identities become normalized within white and cis spaces, we aim to keep our community united in our fight for liberation by coming together on a single platform.
 By elevating the voices of our more marginalized members, we hope to allow those with more access and opportunities the chance to learn from and fight for the existence of those who have been silenced.

 Every Qwear feature insists upon the beauty of queer bodies and expression.
 The increased risk that queer people face and the intersection of identity and expression creates a situation in which art and fashion thrive.
 Our expression is integral to forming our identities in a society which constantly acts to erase us.
 Our fight for visisblity is what makes queer fashion so sophisticated and layered.

 Qwear was founded in 2011 by trans rights activist Sonny Oram, and has since grown to include a team of writers spanning the United States, as well as contributors from around the world.
 Our content includes answering reader’s style “Qwearies,” as well as documenting our expression through style profiles, interviews, events, commentary, and personal pieces.
 We elevate independent brands and designers, review clothing, and educate the mainstream fashion industry about queer identities.
 Our community pieces bring together those of us whose stories are too often erased, such as femmes of color and plus size androgynous expression.
 Our editorials showcase projects and events happening within the queer fashion sphere.